kevinmeehanofficial/FIN_LLAMA/README.md

   <img src="assets/FIN_TECH_LLAMA.png" width="300" height="300" alt="Fin Tech Llama">
 </p>

-Have you ever thought about training a llama for financial classification?
+Have you ever thought about training a llama to work on Wall Street?

 Research has shown that very small LLMs can have surprisingly strong performance if you make the domain narrow enough (ref: [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) paper).